namanpatidar800/codevector-task/README.md

 ## Why cursor pagination?

-### The problem with `OFFSET`
+### The problem with OFFSET

 ```sql
 SELECT * FROM products ORDER BY created_at DESC LIMIT 20 OFFSET 200;
 ```

 If 10 new products are inserted while someone is on page 3, every subsequent page shifts by 10 rows.
-Page 4 now shows rows that were on page 3 before — **duplicates**.
+Page 4 now shows rows that were already on page 3 — **duplicates**.
 Or products fall into the gap between pages — **missed items**.

 ### The cursor approach